• Home

 Conditional Format Dates

-1. Now to specify a format you wish to apply, click the Format button
+1. Now to specify the format you want to apply, click the Format button.

 Conditional Format Dates

-3. Any dates which occur prior to today’s date will now appear in the formatting you selected:
+3. Any dates which occur prior to today’s date will now appear in the formatting you specified:

 Conditional Format Dates